 - Crook (wain): Warping along the length of the edge of the timber

 - Bow: Warping along the length of the face of the timber

 - Cup: Warping across the width of the face

 - Twist/ Wind: Distortion when the two ends do not lie on the same plane

 - Kink: Localised crook or due to a knot

 What type of timber is used for your wooden garden products?

 Many timber furniture and structure products on GardenSite, which don’t specifically say which wood type they’re made from are crafted using FSC (Forest Stewardship Council) certiﬁed mixed Softwood.
-However, some products are crafted using differing wood species including Teak, Swedish Redwood, Mahogany, Cornis and Spruce - these products will state the wood type used on their individual product pages.
+However, some products are crafted using different wood species including Teak, Swedish Redwood, Mahogany, Cornis and Spruce - these products will state the wood type used on their individual product pages.

 How long do I need to wait before I can treat or paint my product?